mhamrah/consul-demo/readme.md

 * [consul-template](https://github.com/hashicorp/consul-template) lets you write config files (similar to confd)
 * Monitors consul, writes new file
-* Optionally will trigger a command
+* Optionally will trigger a command, like reloading HAProxy

 ## Docker Friendly